na-na-hi/renget/archive/how2playba.md

 Blue Archive festival, it's the anniversary banner where the 3\* rateup is doubled (3% -> 6%).
 The base chance to roll the gacha unit is still the same (0,7%).

+>When is the affection check?
+1st of every month in the /[4chan /bag/ thread](https://boards.4chan.org/vg/catalog#s=Blue%20Archive), don't be late!

 # Resources
 In case you didn't see it already, [most stuff is inside the bagguides rentry.
 Use it.](https://rentry.org/bagguides) It also includes the [chibi extraction and posing guide](https://rentry.org/qewdu)